agentmodels/agentmodels.org/chapters/3a-mdp.md

 As a simple illustration of a sequential decision problem, suppose that an agent, Bob, is looking for a place to eat.
 Bob gets out of work in a particular location (indicated below by the blue circle).
 He knows the streets and the restaurants nearby.
 His decision problem is to take a sequence of actions such that (a) he eats at a restaurant he likes and (b) he does not spend too much time walking.
 Here is a visualization of the street layout.
 The labels refer to different types of restaurants: a chain selling Donuts, a Vegetarian Salad Bar and a Noodle Shop.

 ~~~~
-// We use the Webppl-gridworld library
+// We use the webppl-agents library
 var world = makeRestaurantChoiceMDP();
 var startState = restaurantChoiceStart;